 When the wind whips through the skyscrapers and snow lines the city sidewalks, many New Yorkers find themselves yearning for a getaway (Italy, perhaps?).
-With the fall opening of Saint Theo’s, a chic Italian spot in the West Village, city-dwellers need not stray too far from home.
+With Saint Theo’s, a chic Italian spot in the West Village, city-dwellers need not stray too far from home.

 Not unlike other restaurants, diners are greeted by the hostess upon arrival.
 The similarities end there.
 The ornate emerald stand is left behind only for restaurant-goers to be whisked away to their seats at one of the round tables in the middle of the dining room, or to a posh leather banquette lining the perimeter.